philipmw/eth-staking-on-aws/README.md

 The second-cheapest configuration is Consensus + Validator being on the same EC2 instance, with the Execution client hosted by a third-party service.
 This costs $59/month.
-Putting the Validator on its own dedicated EC2 instance increases the total cost, and I don't see enough benefit to doing this.
+Putting the Validator on its own dedicated EC2 instance increases the total cost, and I don't see enough benefit to doing this if you are running a Consensus client anyway.

 Finally, the maximal self-hosting option is to also host the the Execution client for an extra $100/month.
 So, self-hosted Execution (its own EC2 instance) plus self-hosted Consensus + Validator (sharing an EC2 instance)